r7b7/scalable-system-design/papers/redis.md

 Ops team would quickly analyze the situation, see that a node went down and that a new master was picked by redis-cluster but somehow application crashes as it cannot establish a connection with the master that went down.

-Without a second though, all the impacted services will be restarted and all is well again.
+Without a second thought, all the impacted services will be restarted and all is well again.

 Developers would assume it was “Ops” team that messed up by not setting up the cluster well.
 Leadership will listen to the same narrative.
 Chances are Redis will be replaced by a new tool with bigger promises.